blabla1337/skf-flask/skf/markdown/knowledge_base/259-knowledge_base--Centralized_the_mechanisms_for_protecting_resources_and_the_access--.md

 ## Description:

 Applications have often different ways for granting access to protected resources, sometimes these are done based on a role that is defined in a Database or using an Active Directory permission.
-Also external authorization services may be implemented and needed for the application.
+Also, external authorization services may be implemented and needed for the application.
 With all these different ways for protecting resources and the access to these assets mistakes will be easily made.